Pulmonary alveolar microlithiasis: Treatment

 To date, no treatment has been proven to reverse or prevent the progression of PAM effectively.
 Lung transplantation is an option for the end-stage disease but is typically only recommended as a last resort when the quality of life is significantly impaired.

 Although no effective treatment exists, there are several common supportive care approaches that can alleviate symptoms resulting from PAM.
 Domiciliary oxygen should be prescribed to the patient for hypoxemia to prevent manifest desaturation.

 Etidronate is a bisphosphonate and can reduce the formation of calcium hydroxyapatite crystals.
 It has led to clinical and radiological improvements in few cases.

 Smoking should be prohibited for patients to avoid exacerbating disease progression.

 Epidemiology

 Since the disease was first described in 1918, over 500 case reports have appeared in the literature.
 PAM is associated with consanguinity.
 The incidence is higher in Turkey, Japan, India and Italy.
 The disease affects both men and women equally, and it has been associated with intermarriage within families.
 The mean age at diagnosis is 35 years based on the cases reported in the literature.

 Society

-PAM is one of the rare lung diseases currently being studied by the Rare Lung Diseases Consortium (RLDC).
+PAM is one of the rare lung diseases currently being studied by the Rare Lung Diseases Consortium.
 Pulmonary Alveolar Microlithiasis patients, families, and caregivers are encouraged to join the NIH Rare Lung Diseases Consortium Contact Registry.
 This is a privacy protected site that provides up-to-date information for individuals interested in the latest scientific news, trials, and treatments related to rare lung diseases.